ntrteam/flashcart_core/README.md

 ### Planned Cards
  - Supercard DS2

+## Requesting support for a new card
+We get a lot of requests for new cards to be supported.
+Before requesting support, please read other issues, both open and closed, to see if your card has been considered or not.
+If you'd like your cart to be supported please provide, at the very least, the following information:
+ - Where your flashcart was purchased from and/or the website listed on the card.
+ - Any updaters, kernels or other misc software that may be useful
+ - Pictures of the inside of the cart.
+Please note we are not responsible for any damage to your cart.
+ - a dump of the ROM using GodMode9
+ - any other pertinent information, like any known commands for interacting with the cart.

 ## Developer Usage
 Define `Flashcart::platformInit`, `Flashcart::sendCommand`, and `Flashcart::showProgress`, and use `Flashcart::detectCart` to detect whatever you have.
 Then you can use the methods on the returned device to preform stuff in a (mostly) device-independent manner.